 It is the testing of the device used to protect your municipality’s potable water supply from backflow contamination.
 In Calgary, Alberta it is required by the water purveyor for these devices to be tested every year.
 A cross connection on an irrigation system must be tested yearly and before the irrigation system is turned on.

-They are required wherever there is a cross connection that could potentially contaminate the water supply.
-Underground sprinkler systems are a prime example, as dirt and chemicals such as herbicides or fertilizers can enter the system unnoticed over time, even without causing leaks or significant pressure loss.
+They are required annually wherever there is a cross connection that could potentially contaminate the water supply.
+Underground sprinkler systems are a prime example, as dirt and chemicals such as herbicides or fertilizers can enter the system unnoticed over time, without causing any other issues.
+The City of Calgary requires you to have your sprinkler system’s cross connection tested before the system is activated each year.

 The most common cross connection is a hose attached to a garden tap.
 If this garden tap is hooked up to an irrigation mainline, it should have a cross connection device installed where the irrigation water line hooks up to the potable water supply.
 If it is just a regular garden tap, it should have a hose bib vacuum breaker on it.